ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 Example: You want to select all rides, where you have spend 60min or more in power zone 4.
 This query then looks: `TIZ ( power, 4 ) > 3600`.
 Again the duration (60min) has to be entered in seconds (3600sec) into the query.

+## Additional Information

+* Duration fields and values - always have to be provided in "seconds" in a query.
+* Date and Time fields - are currently not supported in the queries - for some needs you may use 'Date Ranges' instead
+* Some technical fields are also not supported - when you enter such a field with the 'Column Chooser' you will get a 'syntax error' e.g. "field not known".
+* Syntax errors - when a query cannto be recognized as a valid query, the query input field text color changes to "red".
+By clicking at any part of the query with your mouse and waiting a short moment, an error text will appear - telling you why GoldenCheetah failed to parse query.

+BACK: [Special Topics: Overview] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_Overview)